nielsjaspers/cli-sky/README.md

 A command-line tool for interacting with the Bluesky social network, written in Go.

+> [!NOTE]
->**Note:** This project is under active development and is not yet feature-complete.
+> This project is under active development and is not yet feature-complete.
 Expect changes and potential issues.

 ## Features
 Currently, `cli-sky` supports the following features: